usalmasyeda/WEB452_SalmasBookStore/SalmasBookStore/README.txt

 - Made changes in the ProductController.cs file
 - Made changes in the model folder, Product.cs
 - The web applicaiton is not opening and not working

+0416
+- I was getting errors and my application was not working
+- I decided to go back to some changes I made and tried to see where I was getting an error
+- I created a new migration 20231126210151__addProduct2ToDb
+- Updated the database
+- Run the application still getting the exception error but it works
+- I have a small problem with my price list
+- Made changes in the Index.cshtml file from products
+- The application works but the details page doesn't work
+- Commiting to github